cworf/CSP-Wholesale/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.5 =
+Smart Manager Revamp (Beta) along with some important fixes for WooCommerce along with some other minor fixes.
+Recommended upgrade.

 = 3.9.4 =
 Important fixes for WooCommerce along with some other minor fixes.
 Recommended upgrade.